martahdez90/calculator/README.md

 In this exercise you are given the legacy code of Payvision Calculator web app.
 Maintainance and new features development is your responsability.

-## Your tasks

-1. Code review: please list all good/bad practices you find in this application.
-2. It seems the app is buggy...
-Could you fix it?
-3. Add divide and multiply operations.
-4. How would do you test this app?
-5. Can you improve the UI/UX?

 You are allowed to change as much code as you consider.

 **Bonus:**